katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units.rst

    `Python 2 documentation - 25.3. unittest — Unit testing framework <https://docs.python.org/3/library/unittest.html>`_
-       The documentation of the earliest supported unittest framework - from Python 2.6 `pytest: helps you write better programs <https://docs.pytest.org/en/latest/>`_ The documentation of pytest - the framework actually used to run Ansible unit tests
+       The documentation of the earliest supported unittest framework - from Python 2.6 `pytest: helps you write better programs <https://docs.pytest.org/en/latest/>`_ The documentation of pytest - the framework actually used to run Assible unit tests